 The infusion center is located on the second floor of the Hospital and offers IV infusion of chemotherapy, blood, antibiotics, remicade, orencia, reclast, tysabri, coticosteroids, and hydration as well as piccs and central line care.
 The infusion center also offers wound care, medication management, diabetic education, kinetic dosing, and blood draws for the lab.

 The infusion center was founded in 1997 after former pharmacy director, Mike Crane, became frustrated with serving IV therapy patients in the emergency room.
 The Greene County General Hospital Ambulatory Infusion Center is one of the first Joint Commission on Accreditation of Healthcare Organization (JCAHO) and Indiana State Department of Health (ISDH) accredited infusion centers in Indiana.
 It was also one of the first accredited infusion centers in the Midwest.

-The infusion center, which is located across from the hospital in the Lone Tree Medical Center, has one main room with two infusion chairs, one bed, and two private infusion rooms.
+The infusion center, which is located on the second floor of the hospital, has five infusion chairs in two separate rooms.
 All rooms have flat screen TVs and afford privacy, offering an option of having up to two family members present if desired.

 Patients requiring infusions several hours in length are provided lunch from the hospital cafeteria.